yuhonas/off-by-one/BACKGROUND.md

 > * Ideally you can develop the solution with Django and React, but feel free to use any other technologies you're more comfortable with.
 > * Please don't spend more than 3-4 hours on it.
 If you can't get to do everything, please write down how you would approach adding any missing functionality.

+* Is Django/React the exclusive stack you use? how are those technical decisions made?